-A program designed to ensure that every Scout gets the most they can out of the Royaneh program.
-Scouts participate in this program by doing activities in a variety of program areas.
-The participation requirements become more difficult as the Scouts get older.
+Spirit: Does the Troop do Troop yells in the Dining Hall?
+Do the Scouts show Scout Spirit?
+Campsite: Is the unit Campsite neat & tidy?
+Are the cabins & tents kept in order?
+Sportsmanship: Is the Troop participating in Camp-wide events & activities?
+Do the Troop members behave in a Scout-like manner?
+Trail of the Thunderbird requirements become more difficult as the Scouts get older.
 A Scout who completes the requirements for their year will be awarded a special neckerchief.
 Scouts can only earn this prestigious award once a year.
 First-year Scouts who have completed all First-year requirements will be recognized at a special First-year Campfire Thursday night.
 All other Scouts will be recognized at the closing Campfire Friday night.
 Scouts who earn the award should also stop by the Trading Post to pick up a certificate.
 Scoutmasters will be asked to stop by the Trading Post & reimburse the Camp for the award's cost, just as they would for a Merit Badge or other emblem.
 The cost is \$15.